janosgyerik/cheatsheets/Git-cheat-sheet.md

     git reset -- path/to/deleted/dir

-## TODO: How to start a local repository and push it to a server later
+## How to start a local repository and push it to a server later

 <pre>
 cd /path/to/your/new/project